Noupin/atropos/docs/exporting.md

   the target NLE after importing the project.
 - Premiere Pro exports rely on the Premiere XML adapter.
 If Premiere refuses to open the project, import `UniversalExport.fcpxml` instead.
-- The exported vertical render is included for reference but the timelines use the raw horizontal clip plus subtitle overlays so you can continue editing without re-encoding.
+- The exported vertical render is included for reference and appears as the final short track.
+The raw horizontal clip lives on a separate source reference track so you can continue editing without re-encoding.
+- DaVinci Resolve `.drp` files require the Resolve scripting environment or an installed OpenTimelineIO Resolve adapter.
+Without either the exporter generates an `.fcpxml` fallback and records the downgrade in `export_log.txt`.